|

 by archaeologists to create stylistic units (styles, varieties)

+within a tradition.
 It is sometimes possible to study the relationship between different

 traditions (Prous & Seda, 1987).
 In Peruaçu valley, we found